mnchl-kim/stacked-RNN-Numpy/README.md

 # Sequence Generation with stacked RNN (ONLY Numpy)

-I implemented class module for stacked Recurrent Nueral Networks with ONLY Numpy pakage.
+I implemented class module for stacked Recurrent Neural Networks with ONLY Numpy package.
 It is for sequence generation similar with sequence to sequence model.

 The following parameters can be selected in the RNN class.
  - input size